GovertTieleman/Trivia/README.md

 # Trivia
 App with trivia questions and a list of highscores.

+There are 3 difficulty options to choose from, which have different rewards.

 The user is congratulated with a custom message, based on their performance.

 Highscores are ranked from highest score to lowest score.